CodeWithEJAY/Applications/README.md

 # Applications

-Some of my created websites
+Some of my created web applications